MikaelLundqvist/SCB-Engineers-Jonkoping/Engineer.md

 ![](Engineer_files/figure-markdown_github/unnamed-chunk-20-1.png)

-Suppose that each groups increase is divided equally to the employees within respective group.
+Suppose that each group increase is divided equally to the employees within respective group.

 ``` r
 raise <- (A + sum(A) * 0.02 / length (A)) - A